RA341/gouda/readme.md

 A. MAM torrent file download links do not require authentication, since they are pretty much useless without an active account on the site.

-## Installation
+## Installation and requirements

-Currently, gouda is only packaged with docker, (standalone binaries are planned)
+Currently, gouda is only packaged with docker, (standalone binaries are planned).

+Therefore, you will need

+1. Basic understanding of Docker and Docker compose.
+2. Use transmission or qbit as your download clients.
+3. Strucure your files as mentioned [here](#volume-mounts)

 ### Docker Compose Example